Norisk86/GitHub-Commits-Zama-/README.md

 💥 You’re Done!

-• Close Every Tab ( Broaser )
+• Close Every Tab ( Browser )

 • Just Wait 5-10 Minutes Max

-• You now have 10 public commits visible on your profile — ready to use for Zama Developer Program.
+• You now have more than 10 public commits visible on your profile ( Before 10 July ) — ready to use for Zama Developer Program.

 ## 🙌 Guide Created by: [@EarnByAbhi](https://x.com/earnbyabhi)